Find Yourself In Nature

 “Leave only footprints, take only pictures,” the LNT ethic is one of minimal impact in addition to leaving each environment better than it was found.
-Becoming aware of the effects each of us has, both the positive and negative ripples, is an awareness essential to becoming a steward in the natural world.
+Becoming aware of the effects each of us has, both the positive and negative ripples, is an awareness essential to becoming a steward of the natural world.

 “As a wilderness instructor myself, I’ve worked with about 30 wilderness guides and can easily say that Yehudah Rice is my favorite.
 He is warm, caring, fun, goofy, approachable, safe, and charismatic.
 He strikes a perfect balance between creating structure and safety on the one hand, and freedom, joy, and ease on the other.
 He has a minimalist style, proving the necessary information for safety, and then gently using natural teaching moments as they arise.
 I remember one moment where our group was starting to get spread out with some hikers in the front marching on without keeping track of those behind them.
 I thought we should shout for them.
 Yehudah instead used it as a teaching moment, letting them walk on down the road, past the trail runoff that they had missed.
 As a result, those who had marched on eventually realized what they had done and had to hike back.
 After that, our group naturally took better care of each other and looked out for each other and our surroundings better.
 In this subtle, gentle way, Yehudah builds a community of leaders on the trail who care for each other and share responsibility and awareness for our surroundings and each other.
 These are skills and values that easily transfer beyond the trail, into our daily lives back home.
 I wholeheartedly recommend Yehudah and know all who learn from him are lucky for the experience.”